daffodils520/SLECS-Explorer-demo/demo/readme.txt

-MS2NMF – NMF Demo (Submission Version)
+SLECS – NMF Demo (Submission Version)

-This folder provides a minimal demo for reproducing the Non-negative Matrix Factorization (NMF) step used in the MS2NMF framework.
+This folder provides a minimal demo for reproducing the Non-negative Matrix Factorization (NMF) step used in the SLECS framework.

 The demo is intended for reproducibility only.